dwjohnston/vue-photo-viewer/README.md

 ☝️ - Note.
 Comments that don't

 🧑‍🔬 - Comments about Vue itself, observations I'm making given that I'm new to it.

+## Process notes/use of AI

+I made extensive use of Copilot, which zomg, makes a task like this a lot easier, particularly where it's a framework I have not used with any depth.

+The prompting process resembles the process I would use to code the thing without copilot -  first add the empty components, now get the search input returning something/anything and display it, now get it to make API requests...  you can follow the git commits to get any idea.

+I didn't paste in the exercise and tell it to do the whole thing, though now that I mention it, I'm curious how that would turn out 😅.

+Copilot was pretty good.
+It did get bit lost trying to set up the props for the PhotoDisplay component.